 - In The Secret of Monkey Island, when Guybrush launches himself out of a cannon to reach Monkey Island from his ship, he lands with his butt on fire.
 Herman Toothrot wanders by and remarks idly, "By the way, you might want to think about putting that fire out.
 Somebody could be hurt."

-- This is exactly what happens if Mario touches lava in the New Super Mario Bros. (which is also a One-Hit Kill), Super Mario 64, Super Mario RPG and Super Mario Galaxy titles.
+- This is exactly what happens if Mario touches lava in the New Super Mario Bros. (which is also a One-Hit Kill), Super Mario 64, Super Mario RPG, Super Mario Sunshine, Super Mario Galaxy and Super Mario Odyssey titles.

 - In Mario Sports Mix, if you get burned by a Podoboo or Bowser's special ability, this will happen.

-- In Mario Kart Double Dash, hitting a fire obstacle, getting hit by Mario or Luigi's fireballs or the Thunderbolt will cause the character on the back of the Kart to get his behind lit on fire and unable to use any item he's holding while he puts it out.
+- In Mario Kart Double Dash, hitting a fire obstacle, getting hit by Mario or Luigi's fireballs or the Thunderbolt will cause the character on the back of the Kart to get their behind lit on fire and unable to use any item they're holding while they put it out.

 - Fire Wario of Wario Land series, before being completely engulfed in flames.